kelviy/LMKtorrent/README.md

 3. Listens for leechers and sends meta data.

 ## General Notes:
 1. You can optionally create a virtual environment since we are using python.
-This will help if we are using additional packages (which we probably won't)
+This will help if we are using additional packages